SassDude/Object-Oriented-Programming-101/Programming-Artifacts.md

 ### Class
 A blueprint about the capability of an object that can create many instances of the same kind of object.
 This includes locals functions as wells as local data.
 They can be useful as they allow multiple different objects to be created, all of which share the same requirements.

-For example a class would be a Human which would contain properties for age, height, gender and there would also be a method called `GetAge()`.
+For example, a class would be a Human which would contain properties for age, height, gender and there would also be a method called `GetAge()`.

 ### Objects
 Objects are instances of a data structure defined by a class and a working entity of the class.